usnistgov/OSCAL/docs/content/documentation/schema/_index.md

 OSCAL profiles can import controls from catalogs or other OSCAL profiles, enabling the creation of a new baseline by customizing an existing baseline.
 This approach provides full transparency and traceability of control tailoring from a baseline back to the original catalog's control definition.
 Every control imported by a profile must originate within a catalog.

 Organizations already perform such selections manually.
-OSCAL profiles enable automation of control selection and tailoring while providing tracablity.
+OSCAL profiles enable automation of control selection and tailoring while providing traceability.

 ### Implementation Layer Overview